enviconnect/public-inductionzone-policies/README.md

 More information about the Induction Zone can be obtained by contacting [induction.zone@enviconnect.de](mailto:induction.zone@enviconnect.de).

-## Which version of the policies are current?
+## What are the policies?
+The policies can be found in https://github.com/enviconnect/public-inductionzone-policies/blob/main/policies.pdf

-The most up-to-date version of the policies is the most recent release in https://github.com/enviconnect/public-inductionzone-policies/releases.
+Older versions of the policies are archived in https://github.com/enviconnect/public-inductionzone-policies/releases.

 ## For more information
 Please contact [induction.zone@enviconnect.de](mailto:induction.zone@enviconnect.de).